capeprivacy/documentation/docs/libraries/cape-python-api.md

     version: 1
     label: test_policy
     rules:
-    # The last transactions should match the entity passed below
+    # The last part of the target name (in this case, 'transactions') should match the entity passed to apply_policies() in the next section
     - target: records:transactions.transactions
         action: read
         effect: allow